-Hidden Markov modelling certainly constitutes one the contributions of statistical time series analysis which has had the most profound practical impact in the latest forty years.
-Hidden Markov models (HMMs) in their simplest form (i.e. when the state variable is finite) are sufficiently simple to give rise to efficient inference procedures while allowing for useful modelling of a wide range of situations.
+Hidden Markov modelling is a key concept of statistical time series analysis, which has had a wide-ranging practical impact over the latest forty years.
+Hidden Markov models (HMMs) in their classical form (i.e., when the state variable is finite-valued) are sufficiently simple to give rise to efficient inference procedures while allowing for useful modelling of various practical situations.
 Ever since the pioneering contributions of \cite{baum:eagon:1967,baum:petrie:soules:weiss:1970}, the EM (Expectation-Maximization) algorithm has been the method of choice for parameter inference in HMMs.
 The EM algorithm is a dedicated numerical optimization routine which aims at maximizing the (log) likelihood of a batch of observations.
-It tends to be preferred to its alternatives due to its robustness and ease of application in various scenarios, especially in cases where the model parameters are constrained.
+It tends to be preferred to its alternatives due to its robustness and ease of implementation.

 This contribution is devoted to online parameter estimation for HMMs, in which the available observations are only scanned once and never stored, allowing for a continuous adaptation of the parameters along a potentially infinite data stream.
-In the case of HMMs, online parameter estimation is a challenging task due to the non-trivial dependence structure between the observations.
+In the case of HMMs, online parameter estimation is a challenging task due to the non-trivial dependence between the observations.
 The EM-inspired methods proposed so far have been either based on finite-memory approximations of the required smoothing computations \citep{krishnamurthy:moore:1993} or on finite-memory approximations of the data log-likelihood itself \citep{ryden:1997}.
-An alternative consists in using gradient-based methods \citep{legland:mevel:1997} which do not directly follow the principles of the EM algorithm.
+An alternative consists in using gradient-based methods \citep{legland:mevel:1997} which do not directly follow the principles of the EM algorithm. \cite{kantas_doucet_singh_maciejowski_09} provide a comprehensive recent review of these methods, including more advanced aspects for models that require the use of simulation-based methods.
 Recently, \cite{mongillo:deneve:2008} proposed an online version of the EM algorithm for HMMs in the case where both the states and observations take a finite number of values.
-The key ingredient of this algorithm is a recursion which allows for data recursive computation of smoothing functionals required by the EM algorithm.
-However, this recursion appears to be very specific and its potential application to more general types of HMMs is not considered in \cite{mongillo:deneve:2008}.
+The key ingredient of this algorithm is a recursion which allows for recursive computation of smoothing functionals required by the EM algorithm.
+However, this recursion appears to be very specific and its potential application to more general types of HMMs is not addressed by \cite{mongillo:deneve:2008}.